Fawlty Towers: Polly Sherman

 Despite her part-time employment (during meal times), Polly frequently is saddled with many other duties, including as manager in "The Germans" when Sybil and Basil are incapacitated.
 In the first series, Polly is said to be an art student who, according to Basil, has spent three years at college.
-In "Gourmet Night", she is seen to draw a sketch (presumably of Manuel), which everyone but Basil immediately recognises and she sells to the chef for 50p.
+In "Gourmet Night", she is seen drawing a sketch (presumably of Manuel), which everyone but Basil immediately recognises and she sells it to the chef for 50p.
 Polly is not referred to as a student in the second series, although in both series she is shown to have a flair for languages, displaying ability in both Spanish and German.
 In "The Germans", Basil alludes to Polly's polyglot inclination by saying that she does her work "while learning two Oriental languages".
 Like Manuel, she has a room of her own at the hotel.

 Manuel

 Manuel, a waiter played by Andrew Sachs, is a well-meaning but disorganised and confused Spaniard from Barcelona with a poor grasp of the English language and customs.
 He is verbally and physically abused by his boss.
 When told what to do, he often responds, "¿Qué?" ("What?").
 Manuel's character is used to demonstrate Basil's instinctive lack of sensitivity and tolerance.
 Every episode involves Basil becoming enraged at Manuel's confusion at his boss's bizarre demands and even basic requests.
 Manuel is afraid of Fawlty's quick temper and violent assaults, yet often expresses his appreciation for being given employment.
 He is relentlessly enthusiastic and is proud of what little English he knows.

 During the series, Sachs was seriously injured twice.
 Cleese describes using a real metal pan to knock Manuel unconscious in "The Wedding Party", although he would have preferred to use a rubber one.
 The original producer and director, John Howard Davies, said that he made Basil use a metal one and that he was responsible for most of the violence on the show, which he felt was essential to the type of comical farce they were creating.
-Later, when Sachs's clothes were treated to give off smoke after he escapes the burning kitchen in "The Germans", the corrosive chemicals ate through them and gave Sachs severe burns.
+Later, when Sachs's clothes were treated to give off smoke after he escaped the burning kitchen in "The Germans", the corrosive chemicals ate through them and gave Sachs severe burns.

 Manuel's exaggerated Spanish accent is part of the humour of the show.
 In fact, Sachs's original language was German; he emigrated to Britain as a child.

 The character's nationality was switched to Italian (and the name to Paolo) for the Spanish dub of the show, while in Catalonia and France, Manuel is a Mexican.